Years in the making: new polio vaccine approved for emergency use

 A novel testing strategy

-To do that, we used a modified test to compare the levels of virulence (ability to cause disease) between vaccine virus samples shed from participants of nOPV2 and historic OPV2 studies.
+To do that, we used a lab test that models human disease to compare the levels of virulence (potential to cause disease) between vaccine virus samples shed from participants of nOPV2 and historic OPV2 studies.
 To complement and cross-reference those findings, we used a process called next-generation sequencing.
 This process creates a map of the shed vaccine virus genome, allowing us to see if it has changed in ways that would affect its virulence.

 We looked for specific changes in the virus that are known, or have the potential, to contribute to a reverted virulent state in OPV2 shed virus.
 We paid close attention to the behavior of these genomic regions in our analysis of nOPV2 shed virus to detect any potentially problematic changes.

-In applying these unique methods to one Phase 1 trial and two Phase 2 trials, we demonstrated that nOPV2 is less likely to revert to a virulent form than current OPV2.
+In applying these unique methods to one Phase 1 trial and two Phase 2 trials, we demonstrated that nOPV2 is less likely to revert to a virulent form than Sabin OPV2.
+Real-world use of the vaccine reinforced these findings.

 Facilitating efficient vaccine approval